nschorgh/CaveXML/README.md

 The Python programs serve as examples for how a CaveXML database can be loaded and analyzed within Python.
 Parsing functions for quasi-numerical entries are found in `cavexml.py`, which also contains many other functions useful for working with CaveXML data.

-`cavexml.xsd` incorporates all CaveXML requirements.
+The XML schema definition `cavexml.xsd` incorporates all CaveXML requirements.
 The following validates a database against the Schema:

     xmllint --schema cavexml.xsd allcaves-database.xml -noout